 Two years after Governor Gnaeus Julius Agricola’s victory over the Caledonians at the Battle of Mons Graupius in AD 83, Agricola’s successor, Sallustius Lucullus, began building a line of forts to contain and monitor the northern tribes.

 The fort at Bochastle was one of a number of Glen Forts or so-called Glen-Blocker Forts that were built to contain the highlands.
-These forts could also provide bases from where offensive action could be launched.
-Bochastle fort was placed where Garbh Uisge and Eas Gobhain converge to form the River Teith, allowing the Romans to supply and reinforce the fort by boat.
+These forts were used as operational bases from where offensive action could be launched and where supplies could be stockpiled.
+Bochastle fort was placed where Garbh Uisge and Eas Gobhain converge to form the River Teith, allowing the Romans to supply the fort by boat.

 Type: Roman Camp (1st century AD); Roman Fort (1st century AD)